Skip to content

 participant Backend as Backend Server

-Note over Client,Passage: Status Phase
+Note over Client,Passage: Phase 1: Status

 Client->>Passage: Handshake (Status)